knative/community/mechanics/GOLANG-POLICY.md

 CI systems (Prow and Github Actions) should try to always be on the most recent patch level.

-## Consistency

-All repositories should depend on the same Golang version, evidenced in their respective `go.mod` file.

 ## Caution

 Major Golang version bumps (i.e. 1.14 to 1.15) should be made deliberately and should not